 We make measuring reach very easy for you.
 Just follow below mentioned six easy steps and get an accurate measure of your reach.

-Step 3 – Stand up Straight on a Flat Surface
+Step 4 – Stand Up Straight On A Flat Surface

 Stand up straight and ensure that your feet are flat on the ground.
 Position your heels against the wall in a way that your back lightly touches the wall.
 Ensure that your shoulders are resting comfortably (nor pulled back or hunching forward).
 Stand still and make yourself comfortable.

-Ask someone to mark the points on the wall using a calk or a pencil at the point where your middle finger hits the wall.
+Ask someone to mark the points on the wall using chalk or a pencil at the point where your middle finger hits the wall.
 Make sure that it should be your middle finger tip and not any other finger as it will not give the correct measure.

 Now, you can measure the distance between two points marked on the wall using a measuring tape.
 Make sure that the measuring tape should not be tilted or twisted, it should form a straight line.
 The measurement you get by following this method is your “Reach”.